scalp42/askcerebro/README.md

 			}
 	}

-If a package is not available in Cerebro (for example `perl`), you'll get a 404 HTTP NOT FOUND with an "not available." answer:
+If a package is not available in Cerebro (for example `perl`), you'll get a 404 HTTP NOT FOUND with an "NA" answer:

 	$> curl -i www.askcerebro.com/perl